martinms-usc/shippable/README.md

 ### Given More Time

-I would return much more data to the front-end and use `ng-click` and `ng-show` directives to expand the counts for each time window category into a list of issue names, with the assignee and other details, while also linking to the issue's URL.
-I would also return the repo owner's image to the UI as a purely aesthetic addition.
+I would return much more data to the front-end and use `ng-click` and `ng-show` directives as well as `ui-router` to expand the counts for each time window category into a new view containing the list of issues, each issue's assignee, and a link to the issue's URL.

+I would also have liked to make some animations/transitions occur after the user submits a URL as well as return the repo owner's image to the UI as purely aesthetic additions.